AddieA-hub/aws-devops-end-to-end/README.md

 ## Goal
 - To build, deploy, and automate a containerized application on AWS using modern DevOps practices.
 - To build, deploy, and automate a containerized application on K8s locally with Minikube.
+- All files deployed with deply.yml on git actions

 ```
 your-project/